ivankovic/homepage/content/technical/privacy.md

 ## Third-party analytics

-This website doesn't use any third party analytic software to track visits.
+This website doesn't use any third party analytics services to track visits.

-## Third-party components

-The full resolution images are stored on Google Drive.
-You will only load these if you click on the thumbnails.